shreyesss/Proximal_policy_optimization-PPO/README.md

 # PPO-implementation

-This is a  keras-Tensorflow bases minimilistic implementation of the RL algorithm PPO (Proximal Policy Optimization) on Atari games  Breakout and Pong , Nintendo's SuperMarioBros and Classic control Environment LunarLander.
+This is a  keras-Tensorflow bases minimilistic implementation of the RL algorithm PPO (Proximal Policy Optimization) on

+  a.)Atari games  Breakout and Pong b.)Nintendo's SuperMarioBros c.)Classic control Environment LunarLander.

 Features: